Destinations

 Syros

 Syros, one of the most cultured Greek islands.
 Stately Ermoupoli is one of the most regal settlements in the Cyclades.
-Along with neoclassical buildings, it is famous for Syros' Apollo Theatre, a miniature of La Scala in Milan.
+Along with neoclassical buildings, it is famous for Syros’ Apollo Theatre, a miniature of La Scala in Milan.
 The capital of the Cyclades, Syros is an island of many faces.
-Ermoupoli (Hermes' town) is stately and grand, topped by an Orthodox church and above it, Ano (Upper) Syros is a typically Cycladic village that is crowned with Catholic monasteries and churches.
+Ermoupoli (Hermes’ town) is stately and grand, topped by an Orthodox church and above it, Ano (Upper) Syros is a typically Cycladic village crowned with Catholic monasteries and churches.

 Andros

-Andros, was the home of many of Greece's best-known captains and ship-owners.
+Andros was the home of many of Greece’s best-known captains and ship-owners.
 Walk the main town to get a glimpse of the neoclassical buildings, which blend harmoniously with the medieval architecture.
 Andros is the greenest of the Cyclades islands as well as the second-largest after Naxos.
 You can find Venetian castles and untouched beaches, rushing rivers and abandoned watermills, a world-class modern art museum and the grand mansions of local ship-owners.

 Serifos

-Serifos, a wildly beautiful island in the Cyclades with one of the most beautiful island towns which is built amphitheatrically on the top of an arid hill.
+Serifos, a wildly beautiful island in the Cyclades with one of the most beautiful island towns built amphitheatrically on the top of an arid hill.
 Stroll through the alleys and discover the ruins of the Venetian castle.
-Serifos, in the Cyclades, a wonderful holiday destination for those looking for something above and beyond a glittery facade.
+If you like rugged countryside, you’ll be impressed by the wonderful shapes nature has sculpted into the hillsides, and around the island are beaches with blue-green waters.
+Meanwhile, in the port of Livadi, memories of older, more innocent times come flooding back.

 Milos